liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   are exactly equal.
 Applying the same external receiver upstream gradient to both paths still gives raw `vp.grad` max abs diff `3.63e-4`, so the remaining mismatch is in custom backward under observed-loss-shaped upstream gradients.
+- Targeted exclusions ruled out free-surface adjoint, pressure-only receiver loss, random pressure upstream, and long-time random pressure upstream as primary causes.
+The remaining likely cause is a distributional property of the observed-pressure upstream itself or the FWI parameter dependency path.